 Cost: Todoist is free for basic, personal accounts and supports up to 80 active projects and five people per project.
 The premium version, which offers extra features and more projects/people, is $28.99 per year.

-Asana is a visually appealing project management tool created by one of Facebook’s founders, and easily ranks among the best project management tools.
+Asana is a leading project management system created by one of Facebook’s founders, and easily ranks among the top visually appealing project management tools.
 Used by creatives and teams all over the world, Asana’s dynamic format and design keeps users engaged and active in the platform.
 Asana helps people and teams increase overall accountability and improve communication.

 Cost: Pricing starts at $10.99 per month when billed annually.